 Prison populations for drug users reached their highest levels under President George W. Bush, before starting to fall during the Obama Administration.
-The huge impact on the present federal deficit from paying for millions of sick people, addicted to drugs, being housed in prisons and jails over four decades is something seldom mentioned by politicians seeking public office.
+The huge impact on the present federal deficit from paying for millions of sick people addicted to drugs, and being housed in prisons and jails over four decades is something seldom mentioned by politicians seeking public office.

 The chart below shows this staggering number of citizens who went to prison between 1971 and 2008, fueled by the War on Drugs.

 Yet, several of the really dangerous illicit or contraband drugs have shown great resilience during the multi-decade, federal fascination with curtailing marijuana use.
-Heroin, crystal meth and other new “designer” drug overdoses are killing at alarming rates.
+Heroin, crystal meth, and other new “designer” drug overdoses are killing at alarming rates.

-For example, opiate overdose (mostly from illegal heroin, but thousands from prescribed drugs like Oxycodone or Percocet) deaths are up more 400% since the George W. Bush era, with no end in sight.
+For example, opiate overdose (mostly from illegal heroin, but thousands from prescribed drugs like Oxycodone or Percocet) deaths are up more than 400% since the George W. Bush era, with no end in sight.

 Director of National Drugs Control Policy Michael Botticelli, appointed by President Barack Obama, was featured on a December 2015 segment of the award-winning television show, 60 Minutes.
-Botticelli bluntly stated that the last 40 years of the War on Drugs has been a huge failure.
+Botticelli bluntly stated that the last 40 years of the War on Drugs have been a huge failure.